ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   in that magical hour
   when the tide is still.

-  The tide went low, exceptionally low.
+  The tide was low, magically so.
 alignPoemLeft: false
 address: |-
   The Hidden Seabed